Nneji123/WordsAI/README.md

 ![reposize](https://img.shields.io/github/repo-size/Nneji123/WordsAI)

 ## About
 >WordsAI is a collection of NLP/text and audio based applications served as APIs using the FastAPI framework.
-Visit the official website for more details [wordsai-api.herokuapp.com/redoc](wordsai-api.herokuapp.com/redoc)
+Visit the official documentation website for more details [wordsai-api.herokuapp.com/redoc](wordsai-api.herokuapp.com/redoc)

+Also you can visit this [link](https://nneji123-wordsai-streamlithome-x32anq.streamlitapp.com/) to play around with the APIs!

 ## Table of Contents
   * [About](#about)